Estate History

-What was George Washington Vanderbilt’s vision for building Biltmore, and how does the legacy continue to live on today?
-Find out below.
+What was George Washington Vanderbilt’s original vision for Biltmore?
+How did that vision evolve through the years?
+How does his legacy live on today?

 1860